Lens fungus

 The fungi that attack surfaces belong to the groups of water mold (Oomycetes) and sac fungi (Ascomycota, especially the fungi imperfecti).
-"The lens fungus" is not a specific type of fungus.
+"Lens fungus" is not a specific type of fungus.

 Food source, and growth

 The lens fungus does not feed on the glass itself, but on materials that were used in the manufacture of the optics and/or that adhere to it (leather, paint, wood, putty, adhesives, fibers).
 Lens surfaces can be attacked if organic material has deposited on them, such as fingerprints or vapors from plastics or grease.
 The fungus can also eat its way from the edge of the lens into a layer of cement between cemented lenses.

 Cleaning

 The fungi can be cleaned from accessible lens surfaces under some circumstances, but irreparable damage to the affected glass surfaces can also occur from (often acidic) metabolic products of the fungus.

 Cleaning can range from being easy to being very difficult, depending on whether and how the glass has been surface treated.
 In the case of more expensive lenses, it is sometimes advisable to ask the manufacturer or an optical expert to do the work.

 In the case of uncoated non-optical glass, such as glass panes and drinking glasses, similar fungal glass damage or clouding of the glass due to periodically changing humidity and dryness can sometimes be remedied by cleaning the glass with a mixture of vinegar and salt.
 The glass must be thoroughly rubbed with the mixture, then rinsed with water, and then finally polished with a clean cloth.